Adrian-Mag/SensRay/README.md

 # SensRay

-A Python package for **seismic ray tracing**, **travel time calculations**, and **3D visualization** for seismological research.
+A convenience Python package for computing and visualizing ray theoretical sensitivity kernels based on a 1D background model.
+The core functionality for ray tracing and visualization is basically a wrapper of Obspy.Taup with some extra convenience methods.

 ## Overview

 SensRay provides modern tools for seismic ray path analysis and Earth model studies:

-- **Travel Time Calculations**: Fast, accurate travel time computations for P and S waves
+- **Travel Time Calculations**: Based on Obspy.taup.
-- **Ray Path Tracing**: Extract and analyze seismic ray paths with geographic coordinates
+- **Ray Path Tracing**: Based on Obspy.taup
-- **Earth Model Comparison**: Compare velocity structures between IASP91, PREM, and AK135
+- **Earth Model Comparison**: For now it only deals with the three models available in Obspy.taup, but I will add the option to use custom models, including for other planets/satelites.
-- **2D Visualization**: Circular Earth cross-sections with professional ray path plotting
+- **2D Visualization**: Circular Earth cross-sections with ray plotting.
+It uses the ray information from Obspy.taup but then the plotting is done separately to add more custom features that are not available in the minimalist plotting of Obspy.
-- **3D Visualization**: Interactive 3D visualization using PyVista for publication-quality graphics
-- **Model Analysis**: Statistical comparison and validation of Earth models

-Built on **ObsPy** foundation with enhanced visualization and analysis capabilities.
+- **3D Visualization**: This uses the geographic ray tracing of Obspy.taup to get ray paths in geographic coordinates and plots them in an interactive 3D Earth.

 ## Installation